 Explanation of the professional fees

-When planning any building works, you will need to consider professional fees on top of the building costs.
-Consider that, even if planning permission is not required, you will still need drawings of your loft conversion to be produced for the council, the building regulation officers and for the building teams.
+When planning any building works, you will need to consider professional fees in addition to the building costs.
+Even if planning permission is not required, you will still need drawings of your loft conversion to be produced for the council, the building regulation officers and for the building teams.

-Loft extensions can often be done without planning permission, you will still need to file for a Certificate of Lawfulness from your council (approx fees £100)
+Whilst loft extensions can often be completed without planning permission, you will still need to file for a Certificate of Lawfulness from your council.
+This currently costs £103 in England.

-Fees for filing for the planning permission vary with the councils and heavily depend on the amount of work the planning authorities need to process the application.
-Householder applications, needed for extensions and garden buildings, are around £210.
+Fees for filing for the planning permission differ amongst the councils and heavily depend on the amount of work the planning authorities need to process the application.
+Householder applications, required for extensions and garden buildings, are around £210.

 For more information on the planning process and fees across the UK, you can visit the Planning Portal.

-On top of this, you will need to budget for structural calculations, if a new beam or other structural alterations are needed.
-The fee for the structural design would go from £900 to £1,800 for a standard loft conversion.
+Furthermore, you will need to budget for structural calculations, such as whether a new beam or other structural alterations are required.
+The fee for the structural design will range from £1,800 to £3,600 for a standard loft conversion.

-Keep in mind that the design costs vary a lot, according to the architects you appoint and whether the design is straightforward or not.
-A saving option is to appoint a consultant, rather than choosing an architect practice.
-A great solution to hire a design and build company, that will quote your loft conversion including the design fees.
+Keep in mind that design costs can vary substantially, depending on the architects you appoint and the complexity of the design A cheaper alternative is to appoint a consultant, rather than choosing an architectural practice.
+Alternatively you can choose to hire a design and build company, who will quote for your loft conversion including the design fees.
 In some cases, the planning fees will also be included in a design and build quotation.